Arrow pointing to left

 Also, consider establishing boundaries around the avenues and frequency of client communications.
 Perhaps you reserve status update questions for scheduled weekly or bi-weekly meetings.
 Or maybe you check and respond to questions once a day.
 Clarify how long the client should expect to wait to receive a response from an email: 12 hours, 24 hours or more?
 Whatever works for your agency, establish those boundaries up front to keep things running smoothly.

-3. Determine your client’s communication preferences
+3. Learn your client’s preferred communication style

 You’ll need to communicate after the deal is closed and throughout the entire contract.
 But everyone’s communication styles are different, so make sure to figure out how your client prefers to communicate.
-The best way to do this is to ask them directly in your onboarding call or questionnaire.
-Do they like calls, or do they prefer emails?
-Maybe they like texting or communicating within a project management system instead.
-Find the channels that work for your relationship and establish expectations from there.

 Being a “yes” person might keep your clients happy in the short term, but it doesn’t do much for building ongoing relationships.
 Remember, your clients came to you for your expertise, so it’s important to politely assert your knowledge when appropriate to ensure your clients get the guidance they need to achieve their goals — even when it might not be what they want to hear.
 If the CEO is claiming that their customers are large retailers while the recent customer survey you performed tells otherwise, for example, gently guide them to be open to a shifting target audience based on the data.
 And perhaps invite them to attend the next customer interview you’re conducting as part of the research process.